 Test your markups

-Test your Schema.org implementation with the Structured Data Testing Tool.
+Test your schema.org implementation with Search Console or the Rich Results Tool.
 Visit the Google Search Console Help Center to learn more about using the tool, debugging any issues, and interpreting your results in the tool.